Formbricks

 8. Churn Reason Survey

-When a user cancels their subscription or deletes their account, don’t just say goodbye, ask why.
+When a user cancels their subscription or deletes their account, do not just say goodbye.
+Ask why.
 This feedback can directly inform pricing, UX improvements, or missing features.
+Understanding why users leave is key to reducing churn rate.

 You can ask: